dwyl/learn-hapi/README.md

 #### Bell

-The go-to solution for 3rd party authentication in hapi is bell: https://github.com/hapijs/bell There are a few good examples in the repo: https://github.com/hapijs/bell/tree/master/examples
+The go-to solution for 3rd party authentication in hapi is bell: https://github.com/hapijs/bell.
+There are a few good examples in the repo: https://github.com/hapijs/bell/tree/master/examples

 ### Caching with Catbox

 Most apps don't _need_ caching from "Day 1"
-(_because you don't **know** up-front where your app's bottlenecks are going to be..._)
+(_because you don't **know** upfront where your app's bottlenecks are going to be..._).

 But, once again, the team that brought you Hapi.js have _solved_ the problem of caching,
 see: https://github.com/hapijs/catbox/ and http://hapijs.com/tutorials/caching